SummittDweller/SummittServices/README.md

 *Decimal numbered steps below are modified from the aforementioned instructions.
 Roman numeral steps were added as necessary.*

+Note that on OSX I sometimes had to do `sudo nginx -s stop ` to free up port 8080 before any of this.

 #### I. Create a directory named `main` where common services like `portainer` and `mailhog` will exist.
 Build a new `main/docker-compose.yml` file from `traefik.yml` and a new `main/.env` from the original `.env` file.

 ```